Plagiarism

 A. An instructor suspecting a student of academic misconduct must meet with the student and present evidence of the specific offense

-B. If the student agrees that the alleged act of academic misconduct has occurred, a penalty is determined and a written acknowledgment specifying the offense and the penalty is signed by the instructor, the student and a third party witness to guarantee that the student has been shown the agreement and read it (Link to Report of Academic Misconduct).
-The evidence of academic misconduct and the written acknowledgments are then placed in a closed file in the office of the Academic Dean.
+B. If the student agrees that the alleged act of academic misconduct has occurred, a penalty is determined by the student and faculty person.
+A written acknowledgment specifying the offense and the penalty is signed by the instructor, the student and a third party witness to guarantee that the student has been shown the agreement and read it (Report of Academic Misconduct Form).
+The evidence of academic misconduct and the written acknowledgments are then placed in a closed file in the office of the Dean of Curriculum and Assessment.

 D. By refusing to view the evidence, or by refusing to acknowledge having viewed it, a student will not prevent imposition of the instructor's recommended penalty nor prevent the case from going into the closed file.

-E. The penalty determined by the instructor (or by the Academic Dean in cases of a second or third offense) will stand unless and until the student is found innocent on appeal.
+E. The penalty determined by the instructor (or by the Dean of Curriculum and Assessment in cases of a second or third offense) will stand unless and until the student is found innocent on appeal.
 If the student is found innocent on appeal the material will be removed from the closed file and destroyed.

 F. A student accused of academic misconduct who maintains his/her innocence has the right to remain enrolled in the course while the appeal process is pending.

-G. The closed file located in the Academic Dean's office will be destroyed two years after a student has graduated.
+G. The closed file located in the Dean of Curriculum and Assessment's office will be destroyed two years after a student has graduated.
 In the cases of students who transfer to other institutions, or who for other reasons leave the College of St. Benedict or St. John's University without graduating, the closed file will be destroyed five years after the student's departure.

-H. The proof of guilt in an earlier offense does not imply any assumption of guilt when a student is accused in a future case.
+H. The proof of academic misconduct in an earlier offense does not imply any assumption of misconduct when a student is accused in a future case.

 II.
 Consequences